Oriented Birkhoff sections of Anosov flows: Holonomy in the bi-foliation of pseudo-Anosov map.

-The last Section \ref{Section:Bonatti} uses a property of complete quadrants in the orbit space.
+The last Section \ref{Section:Bonatti} uses the notion of complete quadrants in the orbit space: roughly speaking a region of the orbit space given by two stable/unstable half leaves $l^s,l^u$ (starting at the same point) so that every stable leaf that intersects $l^u$ crosses every unstable leaf that instersects $l^s$.
 A flow which is not a suspension is positively twisted if and only of all its quadrant $+,+$ are complete.
-To determine if a quadrant if complete, we look at the holonomy of half a stable leaf in the orbit space, along the unstable foliation.
-We do the parallel between this holonomy and a generalized holonomy on a given Birkhoff section.
+To determine if a quadrant is complete, we look at the holonomy of half a stable leaf in the orbit space, along the unstable foliation.
+We compare this holonomy to a generalized holonomy we define on a given Birkhoff section.
 It allows one to prove the completeness of a quadrant when the Birkhoff section is of the positive type.

-\paragraph{Acknowledgments.} MA was supported by the JSPS Kakenki Grants 18K03276.
-TM is grateful to P.Dehornoy and to the Max Plank Institute in Bonn.